 The first year will be similar at all four DSc entry point universities: Universidad Politecnica de Madrid (UPM), Eindhoven University of Technology (TU/e), Universite Nice Sophia Antipolis (UNS) and Polytechnic University of Milan with foundations courses, such as data handling, data analysis, advanced data analysis and data management, visualization, and applications.
-The second year will enable students to concentrate one of six technical specialisation areas of their own choosing.
+The second year will enable students to concentrate one of five technical specialisation areas of their own choosing.
 See: specialisations below.

 An important part of the programme are the Innovation and Entrepreneurship (I&E) courses.
 The I&E basics course provides an introduction to business & management.

 Students participating in the DSc track are offered an internship with an industry partner or research centre of the EIT-Digital to work on their thesis project.
 Directly linked to the master thesis is the I&E minor thesis that specifies the requirements, strategy and business plan for the selected thesis project.